darrentran33/AC130Flight/README.md

 sp.open;
 ```

-When the plane's position in respect to the pitch and roll axis is changed during the simulation, uUnity will send a message.
+When the plane's position in respect to the pitch and roll axis is changed during the simulation, Unity will send a message.

 ``` C#
 sp.write(" Message ");